Oscats/AllianceAnticsRomi/README.md

-# Color Conundrum 2021 Romi
+# Frantic Fetch 2021 Romi

 ## Description
-This is the code we used for the NE First Color Conundrum challenge.
+This is the code we used for the NE First Frantic Fetch challenge.

 This Repository is a modified version of the incredible work that @zhiquanyeo created to help us all learn how to use trajectories.
 Without him, we would be at a bit of a loss.
 You can access his repository [directly](https://github.com/bb-frc-workshops/romi-examples).